sl-solution/InMemoryDatasets.jl/docs/src/man/tutorial.md

 ## Getting and loading the data

-We use the `DLMReader` package to load a csv file into `InMemoryDatasets`, `DLMReader` is a high-performance and versatile package for reading delimited files into `InMemoryDatasets` (there are many alternative packages in Julia ecosystem, users can use any of them to read data into `InMemoryDatasets`):
+We recommend the `DLMReader` package to load a csv file into `InMemoryDatasets`, `DLMReader` is a high-performance and versatile package for reading delimited files into `InMemoryDatasets` (there are many alternative packages in Julia ecosystem, users can use any of them to read data into `InMemoryDatasets`):

 ```julia